qiangyangcs/SenWave/README.md

 This dataset complies with Twitter’s Terms of Service and is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).
 If you use this dataset, this means that you agree with the license and term.

 # Statistics Summary
 The total number of tweets is 104, 830, 630.
 The tweets will be updated furthermore.
-In addition, the unlabeded Chinese Weibo data will be released soon whose size is about 1 million.
+In addition, the unlabeded Chinese data will be released soon whose size is about 1 million.
 The statistics of five language tweets are shown in the following table: